guedonotfound/guedonotfound/README.md

 Hi 👋 My name is Gabriel
 ==========================

-Back-end Software Developer
+Full Stack Software Developer
 -----------------------------

-I'm a 25 years old developer learning since I was 17.
+I'm a 27 years old developer learning since I was 17.
 I love to code, create new stuff, discover new technologies and dive deep into solving problems.
 My main focus are back-end and database development, making applications that impact the life of thousands of users.

 I am also a student at [UNISAL](https://unisal.br), one of the [95 salesian institutions around the world, located in 22 countries](https://ius-sdb.com/ius-world-networks/).